clayscode/GroupMeBot/README.md

 You also need to create a GroupMe Bot and GroupMe Application @ https://dev.groupme.com/bots and https://dev.groupme.com/applications.

-From there, you'll get your GroupMe access token, your group ID, your bot ID, and your user ID.
+From there, you'll get your GroupMe access token.

-To install, run Setup.py.
-To run, simply run connect.py
+To install, clone, then run `pip install .`

+To run, simply run `python -m groupmebot`